 - Look for various symmetries in hubcaps of cars in a parking lot.

 The Statistical Consulting Center (SCC) provides free statistical consulting to UNI faculty, staff, and students.
 This includes assistance with: study design, data collection, data entry, and data analysis.
-In addition, the SCC offers short courses on software packages, with such courses advertised each semester on UNIOnline.
+In addition, the SCC offers short courses on software packages, with such courses advertised through Inside UNI announcements.
 Short courses, workshops, classroom demonstrations or individual sessions on topics in descriptive and inferential statistics may also be available by special request.
+For a list of upcoming short courses being offered, visit the Statistical Consulting Center.

 The SCC operates part-time and is located in WRT 338A.
 Scheduled appointments are strongly recommended and are available at a wide variety of hours, including weekends and evenings.
 Appointments can be made by contacting Justine Radunzel at firstname.lastname@example.org